Quinoa which pronounced "Keen-Wah" is one of the world's most popular and healthiest whole grains you can eat for good health.

-The Incas supplied their warriors with quinoa to fortify them with energy and prepare them for the battle.
+And it was fed to their warriors to fortify them with energy and prepare them for the battle.

-And when the Spanish conquered Central & South America they forbade the cultivation of the seed which almost saw it become "extinct.”
+When the Spanish conquered Central & South America, they forbade the cultivation of the seed which almost saw it become extinct.

 But luckily, quinoa cultivation was restored and it is now thriving all over the world.

-Although quinoa has been consumed for thousands of years in South America, it only become trendy and reached "super food status" in recent years.
+Although quinoa has been consumed for thousands of years in South America, it's only become trendy and reached "superfood status" in recent years.

-With the newly acquired star of the health status, quinoa is now seen and can be bought pretty much every grocery stores across the state, including Whole Foods, Safeway, and Fred Meyer.
+With the newly acquired star of the health status, quinoa is now seen and can be bought pretty much at every grocery store across the state, including Whole Foods, Safeway, Fred Meyer and Costco.

 Quinoa plant grows about 1-2 m tall and has broad, powdery and alternating arranged leaves.